DillonJettCallis/Scriptly/readme.md

 ## Language implementations

-* Java is not supported as it don't have a standard jsr223 implementation.
+* Java is not supported as it doesn't have a standard jsr223 implementation.
  Non-standard implementations do exist, but use at your own risk.
  Try using Groovy instead, it supports most Java syntax

 * Groovy works with no special casing at all.
 Just include the Groovy library in your dependencies.

 * Kotlin is supported, just include the Kotlin jsr223 implementation.

-* Scala has a jsr223 implementation but it's just a thin wrapper around the Scala repl and isn't fully compliant so I've been forced to use the underlying scripting support which has breaking changes between versions.
-Tested with scala 1.13, 1.12 and 1.11

-* Clojure is special cased because there is no official Clojure jsr223 implementation, however it has it's own scripting api that works well and is very simple.
-The only important note is that Clojure users a String instead of a comment to hold it's maven dependencies.
-Just use a single double-quote string at the top of your file.
+* Scala supposedly has a jsr223 implementation, but it does not seem to actually work.
+You are welcome to try as in theory it shouldn't need any special handling.

+* Clojure has not official jsr223 implementation.
+There are unofficial ones, but you use them at your own risk.

 * Javascript requires no special casing at all.
-If you're on Java 8+ nashorn will be used and before that, rhino.
-You can in fact use 'nashorn', 'rhino' or 'ecmascript' as language names.
+Java 8 through 14 included the nashorn engine by default, so you won't even need any dependencies but for Java 15+ it is still possible to add an explicit nashorn dependency.

 * Ruby only has special casing for comments.
-Put JRuby in your dependencies, call it using language 'ruby' or 'jruby' and the parser will look for the comment using "=being" and "=end" at the top of your file.
+Put JRuby in your dependencies, call it using language 'ruby' or 'jruby' and the parser will look for the comment using `=being` and `=end` at the top of your file.
 Single line comments are NOT supported.
-Your arguments will be available in a global Java String array named 'args' so you'll have to use "$args.to_a" to convert it to a Ruby array.
+Your arguments will be available in a Java String array named 'args' so you'll have to use "args.to_a" to convert it to a Ruby array.

 * Python like Ruby only has special casing for comments.
 Just include the Jython standalone, call with 'python' or 'jython' and put your dependencies in a triple-single-quoted string.
 Double quoted strings are NOT supported.
-Example: '''org.python:jython-standalone:2.7.0'''
+Example: `'''org.python:jython-standalone:2.7.0'''`

 * Lua is supported, though I've only tested with the Luaj implementation, using the language name 'lua' and lua's block comments `--[[` and `]]` should be enough.

+* R is supported with the Renjin implementation.
+The language name is 'Renjin' (yes with a capital 'R') and you must use a string instead of comments to hold your dependencies.
+Other engines may or may not work and if they do you'll have to use java style block comments as that is the default.

-* Ceylon, Gosu and Golo are NOT supported as they don't have jsr223 implantations.
+* Ceylon, Gosu and Golo are NOT supported as they don't have jsr223 implementations.

 * Any language with a jar that fully supports jsr223 should work, with the note that you must used Java style comments even if that language doesn't.

 ## Why do I have to include my language's compiler/language?